No-Cash-7970/txnDuck/docs/DEVELOPERS.md

 ## Requirements for the development environment

-- Access to your machine's command line interface (CLI), such as Terminal, PowerShell or Command Prompt
+- Access to your machine's command-line interface (CLI), such as Terminal, PowerShell or Command Prompt
 - [Git](https://git-scm.com/) installed
 - [Node.js](https://nodejs.org/en) version 18.0.0 or higher installed